Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/8/2024</td>
+<td align="center">7/9/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GG1U2J90Q/a-steamy-hot-spring-trip-part-1">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GPWUK974Z/i-trust-momo-luffys-final-powerful-technique">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Fenrys wins a hot springs resort trip in the town lottery, so Flio and company<br>head to the hot springs.
-They all enjoy the resort in their own way without<br>realizing that the Dark Army's top officials are staying there as well...</p>
+<p align="center">Momonosuke struggles to create Flame Clouds to sustain Onigashima which is in free fall.
+In<br>the Flower Capital, the Fire Festival is ending with people flying their Sky Boats in<br>the air.
+To fulfill the promise to free the Land of Wano, Luffy inflates his<br>fist to strike Kaido.</p>
 </td>
 </tr>
 </table>